jtmuller5/jtmuller5.github.io/src/content/shipbook/setup-supabase-email-architecture/index.md

 ```

-## Add a Custom URL Scheme to Info.plist
+## Setup iOS

-Add the following entry to your `info.plist` file.
+Add just the scheme to your `info.plist` file.
 You may already have the `CFBundleURLSchemes` key (ex. for Google sign in) so if that's the case, just add a new line to the array:

 ```xml
 <key>CFBundleURLTypes</key>